Tilmanfs95/ft_irc/Readme.md

     - https://www.rfc-editor.org/rfc/rfc2812.html
     - https://cdn.intra.42.fr/pdf/pdf/97375/en.subject.pdf

+## Tricks:
+    - Start WeeChat multiple times on MacOS: (for testing multiple clients)
+        - In Terminal: `weechat --dir ~/weechat2` (creates a new config directory in ~/weechat2)

+    - Disable flood protection in WeeChat:
+        -   /set irc.server_default.anti_flood_prio_high 0
+        -   /set irc.server_default.anti_flood_prio_low 0

+    - Send Files with WeeChat:
+        -   /dcc send <nick> <file>

+    - Accept/Receive Files with WeeChat:
+        -   navigate to the xfer.list buffer and press A + Enter at the file you want to accept

 ## TODO:

     - [ ] check if it is running on MacOS (I think we need to change something that it is NON-BLOCKING --> look at the subject!)